liuluqqzj/rc_car/README.md

 # rc_car
-control the cat by raspberry pi
+Target: control the cat by raspberry pi

-command need to execute:
+Some commands need to execute before you use it
-cd ./build/
+1. cd ./build/
-cmake ../
+2. cmake ../
-make
+3. make

-sudo ./car
+4. sudo ./car

 enjoy it.